-Misstatement of fact (with respect to other information) (in the context of SLSAE 3000 (Revised)) -Other information that is unrelated to matters appearing in the subject matter information or the assurance report that is incorrectly stated or presented.
+Misstatement of fact (with respect to other information)(in the context of SLSAE 3000 (Revised))-Other information that is unrelated to matters appearing in the subject matter information or the assurance report that is incorrectly stated or presented.
 A material misstatement of fact may undermine the credibility of the document containing the subject matter information.

-- Misstatement of the other information-A misstatement of the other information exists when the other information is incorrectly stated or otherwise misleading (including because it omits or obscures information necessary for a proper understanding of a matter disclosed in the other information). - Modified opinion-A qualified opinion, an adverse opinion or a disclaimer of opinion on the financial statements. - Negative confirmation request-A request that the confirming party respond directly to the auditor only if the confirming party disagrees with the information provided in the request.
+Misstatement of the other information-A misstatement of the other information exists when the other information is incorrectly stated or otherwise misleading (including because it omits or obscures information necessary for a proper understanding of a matter disclosed in the other information).

+- Modified opinion-A qualified opinion, an adverse opinion or a disclaimer of opinion on the financial statements. - †Monitoring (in relation to quality control)-A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements, designed to provide the firm with reasonable assurance that its system of quality control is operating effectively.

+Monitoring of controls-A process to assess the effectiveness of internal control performance over time.
+It includes assessing the design and operation of controls on a timely basis and taking necessary corrective actions modified for changes in conditions.
+Monitoring of controls is a component of internal control.

+- Negative confirmation request-A request that the confirming party respond directly to the auditor only if the confirming party disagrees with the information provided in the request.

-^{†}Network-A larger structure:
+- †Network-A larger structure:

+- (a) That is aimed at cooperation, and

+23 GLOSSARY

-- (a) That is aimed at cooperation, and - (b) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality management policies or procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - †Network firm-A firm or entity that belongs to the firm's network. - Non-compliance (in the context of SLAuS 25027)-Acts of omission or commission, intentional or unintentional, committed by the entity, or by those charged with governance, by management or by other individuals working for or under the direction of the entity, which are contrary to the prevailing laws or regulations.
-Non-compliance does not include personal misconduct unrelated to the business activities of the entity. - Non-response-A failure of the confirming party to respond, or fully respond, to a positive confirmation request, or a confirmation request returned undelivered. - Non-sampling risk-The risk that the auditor reaches an erroneous conclusion for any reason not related to sampling risk.
+(b) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources.

+†Network firm-A firm or entity that belongs to a network.

+Non-compliance (in the context of SLAuS 25017)-Acts of omission or commission by the entity, either intentional or unintentional, which are contrary to the prevailing laws or regulations.
+Such acts include transactions entered into by, or in the name of, the entity, or on its behalf, by those charged with governance, management or employees.
+Non-compliance does not include personal misconduct (unrelated to the business activities of the entity) by those charged with governance, management or employees of the entity.

+Non-response-A failure of the confirming party to respond, or fully respond, to a positive confirmation request, or a confirmation request returned undelivered.

+Non-sampling risk-The risk that the auditor reaches an erroneous conclusion for any reason not related to sampling risk.